Samuel Hitt Elbert

 Samuel Hitt Elbert (April 3, 1833 – November 27, 1899) was an attorney in the Nebraska Territory before settling in the Colorado Territory.
-He served as the Secretary of the territory and from 1873 to 1874, he was the Governor of the Colorado Territory.
-He was a justice of the Colorado Supreme Court from 1876 to 1888 and was chief justice from 1879 to 1882.
+He served as the second Secretary of the Territory of Colorado from 1862 to 1866 and he served as the sixth Governor of the Territory of Colorado from 1873 to 1874.
+After Colorado statehood, he was a justice of the Colorado Supreme Court from 1876 to 1888 and was chief justice from 1879 to 1882.

 He was married to Josephine Evans, the daughter of Territorial Governor John Evans.
 She died of tuberculosis following the birth and death of her only child; the Evans Memorial Chapel was built by her father in her memory.

 Early life and education

-Samuel Hitt Elbert was born in Logan County, Ohio.
+Elbert was born in Logan County, Ohio.
 His parents were Achsa Hitt, the daughter of Rev. Samuel Hitt, and John Downs Elbert, a physician and surgeon.
 He descends from early colonists and Huguenots.
 His great-grandfather, Dr. John Lodman Elbert, was a surgeon during the American Revolution.

 He moved with his family to the Iowa Territory in 1840.
 He attended public school, where the curriculum included agriculture.
 He studied at Ohio Wesleyan University where he was a member of Beta Theta Pi.
-He graduated in 1854 and continued to study law at a leading law firm in Dayton, Ohio for two years.
+He graduated in 1854 and continued to study law at a leading law firm in Dayton, Ohio, for two years.
 He was then admitted to the bar in Ohio in 1856.
 He moved to Plattsmouth in the Nebraska Territory in the spring of 1857 to practice law.